 - 6.1 Deletion During Term. - 6.1.1 Processor Services With Deletion Functionality.
-During the Term, if: - (a) the functionality of the Processor Services includes the option for Customer to delete Customer Personal Data;

-- (b) Customer uses the Processor Services to delete certain Customer Personal Data: and - (c) the deleted Customer Personal Data cannot be recovered by Customer (for example, from the "trash"), then Google will delete such Customer Personal Data from its systems as soon as reasonably practicable and within a maximum period of 180 days, unless EU or EU Member State law requires storage.
+During the Term, if: - (a) the functionality of the Processor Services includes the option for Customer to delete Customer Personal Data: - (b) Customer uses the Processor Services to delete certain Customer Personal Data; and - (c) the deleted Customer Personal Data cannot be recovered by Customer (for example, from the "trash"), then Google will delete such Customer Personal Data from its systems as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.

 - 6.1.2 Processor Services Without Deletion Functionality.
-During the Term, if the functionality of the Processor Services does not include the option for Customer to delete Customer Personal Data, then Google will comply with: - (a) any reasonable request from Customer to facilitate such deletion, insofar as this is possible taking into account the nature and functionality of the Processor Services and unless EU or EU Member State law requires storage; and - (b) the data retention practices described at www.google.com/policies/technologies/ads.
+During the Term, if the functionality of the Processor Services does not include the option for Customer to delete Customer Personal Data, then Google will comply with: - (a) any reasonable request from Customer to facilitate such deletion, insofar as this is possible taking into account the nature and functionality of the Processor Services and unless European or National Laws require storage; and - (b) the data retention practices described at policies.google.com/technologies/ads.